krishang118/Shakespearean-Transformer-LLM/README.md

 ```

 The training script will:
-1. Train a custom BPE tokenizer on Shakespeare's works
+1. Train the ByteLevelBPE tokenizer on Shakespeare's works
 2. Initialize the transformer model
-3. Train the model with early stopping
+3. Train the model (till 15 epochs, with learning rate 1e-4, and batch size 32) with early stopping
-4. Save the best model and tokenizer
+4. Save the model and tokenizer

 ### Generating Text

-To generate Shakespearean text:
+An example of generating Shakespearean text:

 ```bash
 python generate.py --prompt "HAMLET: To be, or not to be, that is the question"
 ```

-Example prompts that work well:
-1. `"HAMLET: To be, or not to be, that is the question"`
-2. `"JULIET: O Romeo, Romeo! wherefore art thou Romeo?"`
-3. `"MACBETH: Is this a dagger which I see before me?"`
-4. `"PORTIA: The quality of mercy is not strain'd"`
-5. `"IAGO: O, beware, my lord, of jealousy"`

-## 🎯 Model Architecture
+## Model Architecture

 The model uses a transformer architecture with:
-- 6 transformer layers
+- 8 transformer layers
-- 8 attention heads
+- 12 attention heads
-- 512 embedding dimensions
+- 768 embedding dimensions
-- 2048 feed-forward dimensions
+- 3072 feed-forward dimensions
 - Learned positional embeddings
 - Layer normalization
 - Dropout for regularization

-## 🎨 Generation Parameters
+## Generation Parameters

-The model uses the following parameters for text generation:
+The model uses the following default parameters for text generation:
 - Temperature: 0.11 (controls randomness)
 - Top-p: 0.89 (nucleus sampling)
 - Max length: 100 tokens
-- No repetition penalty

-## 📊 Training Details

-- Batch size: 32
-- Learning rate: 3e-4 with warmup
-- Early stopping patience: 5 epochs
-- Validation split: 15%
-- Training epochs: 15 (with early stopping)

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Distributed under the MIT License.

-## 🙏 Acknowledgments

-- Shakespeare's works for the training data
-- PyTorch team for the deep learning framework
-- Hugging Face for the transformers library